 “IT” by Elinor Glyn, (not to be confused with the Stephen King title!) was published in 1927.
 Although tame by moderns standards, it was considered scandalous at the time, and the movie version rocketed Clara Bow to stardom.
 “It” is out of print, but you can find an original copy, as pictured above, or you can read Elinor Glyn’s complete works as a Nook Book from Barnes & Noble, HERE.
 From Wiki: “Glyn pioneered risqué, and sometimes erotic romantic fiction aimed at a female readership, a radical idea for its time—though her writing is not scandalous by modern standards.
 She coined the use of the word it to mean a characteristic that ‘…draws all others with magnetic force.
 With ‘IT’ you win all men if you are a woman–and all women if you are a man.
 ‘IT’ can be a quality of the mind as well as a physical attraction.'”

 THE LAST COLLECTION (Penguin Publishing Group).
-Jeanne Mackin has quite a few historical novels under her belt and here is her latest, which explores the rivalry between the Italian designer Esla Schiaparelli and Coco Chanel.
+Jeanne Mackin has quite a few historical novels under her belt and here is her latest, which explores the rivalry between the Italian designer Elsa Schiaparelli and Coco Chanel.
+This is a riveting, well-researched story with brilliant insight into the lives of both designers.
 Available from Barnes & Noble and Amazon, and Indies.
-I finished it today and loved it.
+I loved it.

 From Barnes & Noble:

 “Paris, 1938.
 Coco Chanel and Elsa Schiaparelli are fighting for recognition as the most successful and influential fashion designer in France, and their rivalry is already legendary.
 They oppose each other at every turn, in both their politics and their designs: Chanel’s are classic, elegant, and practical; Schiaparelli’s bold, experimental, and surreal.